Our World Class Team

 Chief Scientific Officer

-Lloyd has significant experience in multiple therapeutic areas, from fundamental research to clinical evaluation and in particular is recognised as a leading expert in the discovery and development of antibacterials.
-He has published 39 scientific papers with nearly 3000 citations and has been involved in the filing of 23 patent applications.
+Lloyd has significant experience in areas ranging from fundamental research to clinical evaluation and in particular is recognised as a leading expert in the discovery and development of antibacterials.
+43 publications and more than 4200 citations and has been involved in the filing of 23 patent applications.
 Lloyd holds a PhD in Molecular Genetics from the University of Glasgow and completed further postdoctoral research studies at the University of Leeds.

 Mr. Peter J Hamlyn, Consultant Spinal Surgeon

-His clinical work is focused on spine surgery and sees him completing some 2,500 consultations and around 300 procedures a year.
-His specialist interest in sport sees him working with Premier League football clubs, rugby clubs, and elite athletes from many other sports including motorsports.
+His clinical work focused on spinal spine surgery and saw him completing some 2,500 consultations and around 300 procedures a year.
+His specialist interest in sport saw him working with Premier League football and rugby clubs, rugby clubs, equestrian sports, elite athletes, combat sport from many other disciplines including NFL and motorsports.

-Mr Hamlyn is a founding member of Persica Pharmaceuticals.
+Mr Hamlyn was a founding member of Persica Pharmaceuticals.

 Dr. Alan A Jordan PhD